JanNiklasSchaefer/IV-SSAS-Traffic-Light-System/task4/README.md

 **TLS for Client-to-Service Communication:**

 - **Decision:** TLS is enabled for all microservices that are accessed by clients (Priority Service, Status Service).
-Service-to-service communication within the cluster uses plain HTTP and will be secured by Kubernetes/Service Mesh in future tasks.
+Service-to-service communication within the cluster uses HTTPS with mutual TLS (mTLS) encryption.
 - **Rationale:** Ensures end-to-end encryption from clients through the Ingress to the services.
-Service-to-service TLS will be handled at the infrastructure level (e.g., Istio, Linkerd) rather than at the application level.
+Service-to-service communication is secured at the application level using mTLS.
-- **Implementation:** Services use TLS certificates issued by cert-manager, mounted as Kubernetes secrets, for client-facing endpoints only.
+- **Implementation:** Services use TLS certificates issued by cert-manager, mounted as Kubernetes secrets, for both client-facing and internal service-to-service communication.

 **Mutual TLS (mTLS):**